elastisys/compliantkubernetes/docs/adr/0042-argocd-dynamic-hnc-namespaces.md

     - Bad, because proposing developers to deploy different versions of their components within the same namespace goes against the goal of achieving separation and isolation through namespaces.

-4. Sync Waves and Phases
+4. Sync Waves and Phases.

     - We investigated this, but found that sync waves are not a solution in this case, as the reconciliation is failing at the comparison stage which happens before sync waves are executed.

-5. Test to see if ArgoCD accepts regex in cluster secret
+5. Test to see if ArgoCD accepts regex in cluster secret.

     - We investigated this, but found that the secret does not accept wildcards or regex.
-See the open issue [here](https://github.com/argoproj/argo-cd/issues/10054#issue-1310861246)
+See the open issue [here](https://github.com/argoproj/argo-cd/issues/10054#issue-1310861246).

 6. Setup Argo CD cluster-wide installation.

     - Bad, because cluster-wide installation would give Argo a lot of permissions and right now, there is no good solution to stop Argo from deploying applications into our system namespaces such as falco, gatekeeper-system, etc., assuming that one needs to use a wildcard as destinations in ArgoCD projects.
     - Bad, because even if Argo CD is installed cluster-wide, When ArgoCD syncs by kind, it does not prioritize subnamespaces first.
-See [here](https://github.com/argoproj/gitops-engine/blob/bc9ce5764fa306f58cf59199a94f6c968c775a2d/pkg/sync/sync_tasks.go#L27-L66)
+See [here](https://github.com/argoproj/gitops-engine/blob/bc9ce5764fa306f58cf59199a94f6c968c775a2d/pkg/sync/sync_tasks.go#L27-L66).
     - Bad, because this would also require us to build a lot of OPA policies and later makes it hard to pivot to new ways.

 ## Decision Outcome